These sustainable brands at Net A Porter have upped the game for online luxury fashion shoppers

 By Katy Caric

-June 2017, Net-a-Porter announced it would no longer sell fur in any form – but they’re going a lot further, too.
-The international retailer is now carrying a lot of ethical fashion brands, eco-jewellery labels, and clean beauty brands, too.
+Today, though, the brand has shifted more towards the sustainable luxury market.
+For example, way back in 2017, Net-a-Porter announced it would no longer sell fur in any form.
+But they’re going a lot further than that now, too.
+The international retailer is now carrying a lot of ethical fashion brands, eco-jewellery labels, and even clean beauty brands.

 Former Chloe designer McCartney was once the poster-child of vegan fashion because she refused to use animal products in all of her collections.
 Today, she’s a leader of the luxury sustainable luxury fashion movement, whose collections incorporate an array of cruelty free and sustainable materials like regenerated cashmere and wool from the sheep she humanely raises on her own farms.

-4. Mara Hoffman
+3. Mara Hoffman

 Re/Done represents fashion up-cycling at its finest.
 They take vintage Levi’s apart and put them back together as new jeans.
 Everything is ethically manufactured in L.A. and they use sustainable conserving methods.